 With a longer beard, you may find that using a blow dryer will help your beard look fuller and tidier.
 To use a blow dryer, I will blow from the neck up that will essentially “poof” out the beard.
 If you want to use styling products, I’d recommend applying a beard balm while your beard is still damp, then blow drying.
 After the beard is dry, use the blow dryer on a low setting to blow the beard down and into it’s final resting place.
 Use a nice acetate, wooden, or metal comb and finish it off with a boar’s hairbrush.

 The beauty with beards is that you can style it in many different ways.
 I recommend that you “grow what you got” which means, based on your beards genetics try to grow a style that fits your best parts of the beard.
 If you grow a full thick mustache – don’t trim that bad boy off.
 If your cheeks are very sparse and patchy, then go for the goatee.
 The full beard is timeless, but other styles will come and go into fashion.
 See the infographic for inspiration on the different facial hairstyles.

 How to Grow a Beard – Wrap up

 Growing a beard is a wonderful experience that I recommend all men trying at least once in their lives.
 If it’s not for you, feel no worries about shaving it off – but you should at least try the grow.
 Through the journey you will have a more open mind towards others, more patience, and more confidence.
 Ultimately it’s one of the items that helps you become a better man.
-If you need any more tips or guidance, I’ve created a YouTube channel that goes over a lot of the topics in this article in greater detail.
+If you need any more tips or guidance, there is a YouTube channel that goes over a lot of the topics in this article in greater detail.
 Or ask questions in the comments and I’d be happy to answer them.
 Thanks for reading and of course, beard on.